 Pros of Getting a New Car

 The first and most obvious benefit of buying a new car is the fact that it is fresh off the factory line with very few miles on it.
-The price is also something to consider, as you know exactly how much the car is worth and you can haggle down from there.
+The price is also something to consider, as you know exactly how much the car is worth by researching the invoice pricing here, and you can haggle down from there.
 Your new car will also have all the newest features in terms of safety and technology.
 New cars also tend to have better financing options that can make your monthly payments easy to manage.

 Cons of Getting a New Car